 On the 4th of March 2015, Riders signed a tripartite agreement with the Ministry of Health (MoH) and the General Services Agency (GSA) for vehicle fleet management in Liberia marking the birth of a new program.
-In the second week of April the very first Ebola samples were transported by Riders for Health couriers, making it the fastest implementation ever by a Riders for Health program.
+In the second week of April the very first Ebola samples were transported by Riders couriers, making it the fastest implementation ever by a Riders for Health program.

 At the height of Ebola from 2014 to 2016, Riders Liberia managed Ministry of Health Liberia ’s national fleet with a total count of 534 vehicles (281 motor vehicles to include ambulances and trekking vehicles, 183 motorcycles, and 70 Sample courier motorcycles) for Liberia ’s health system.

 Six maintenance hubs were built across Liberia , 37 technicians were trained from MoH and GSA.
 Riders employs 404 Liberian who are managers, technicians, drivers and sample transport couriers- to handle bio hazardous materials.
-All these were trained to Riders for Health standard.
+All these were trained to Riders for Wellbeing standard.
 All in all a total of 666 drivers/motorcycle riders (356 drivers and 311 motorcycle riders) were trained in advanced driving/riding and basic preventive maintenance during implementation, going a long way in the improvement of Road safety.

 Riders Liberia is currently running a national sample transport system using 60 couriers picking from 302 pick-up points, connecting all health centres to the laboratories in Liberia in partnership with the Ministry of Health supported by US CDC.
-The national sample transport system in Liberia was set up within two months, a record in Riders for health systems.
-Riders for Health Liberia during the time of the ebola outbreak (2014-2016) was transporting an average of 3500 samples reaching a peak of a 5053 samples/month during the heightened Ebola surveillance.
+The national sample transport system in Liberia was set up within two months, a record in Riders for Wellbeing systems.
+Riders Liberia during the time of the ebola outbreak (2014-2016) was transporting an average of 3500 samples reaching a peak of a 5053 samples/month during the heightened Ebola surveillance.
 Up to May 2019, more than 56 000 samples have been collected and more than 4 million kilometres have been covered.
 Before Riders 75% of the samples took more than 24 hours to reach laboratories, with Riders for Health involvement an average of 78% of samples arrive at laboratories within 24 hrs utilising a new innovative relay system to respond to the large distances.

-In Liberia , Riders for Health has been funded by the U.S. Agency for International Development Office of U.S. Foreign Disaster Assistance (USAID/OFDA) via the World Health Organization (WHO), CDC Foundation and Centers for Disease Control and Prevention(CDC )
+In Liberia , Riders has been funded by the U.S. Agency for International Development Office of U.S. Foreign Disaster Assistance (USAID/OFDA) via the World Health Organization (WHO), CDC Foundation and Centers for Disease Control and Prevention(CDC )

 Built on over 30 years of experience in managing vehicles in Africa, we have developed vehicle management solutions founded on three core principles, integral to all that we do: